Do you know what to do when a rooster attacks you? Take these three steps to learn how to stop a rooster from attacking you when he acts aggressively.

 Maybe you’ve heard that a stage hypnotist can make you think you’re a chicken.
 That’s nothing!
 Even a chicken can make you think you’re a chicken!
 In these barnyard fight scenes, the rooster is in charge from start to finish.
 First, he decides what’s going to happen: a fight, right here, right now.
 Then he gets you to join the fight.
 How does this happen?
 And how do you make it stop?

 Of course, everyone makes mistakes, and the first time a rooster attacks you it’s a big surprise.
-You can’t expect to do your best decision-making when startled, so the first time doesn’t count as far as I’m concerned.
+You can’t expect to do your best decision-making when startled, so if you don’t know what to do when a rooster attacks you the first time then it doesn’t count as far as I’m concerned.
 We’ve all been there.
 But what’s the long-term solution?

-It’s not hard to desensitize an aggressive rooster.
+It’s not hard to desensitize an aggressive rooster, and desensitization is the best method for how to stop a rooster from attacking you.
 The first step is to desensitize yourself.
 Look deep into my eyes: You’re not a chicken.
 Rooster rules don’t apply to you, and this means that you are free to act in an un-rooster-like manner.
 You have options, and the most important option is to reject the roles that others project onto you.

 I use only three techniques for desensitizing aggressive roosters:

-1. Never fight them.
-If they attack me, I withdraw slowly, without fighting back.
+- Never fight them.
+The best answer for what to do when a rooster attacks you is to withdraw slowly without fighting back.
 This is not difficult.
 Roosters aren’t very dangerous and this isn’t a life-or-death struggle.
 A chicken can’t force you to do anything; the choices are all yours.

 You’ll be amazed at how quickly these techniques work, how much better you feel about your chickens, and how much more confidence and control you’ve achieved.
-By observing your chickens’ behavior but not participating in it, you can give them what they really need, not what they think they want.
+Once you’ve learned how to stop a rooster from attacking you by observing your chickens’ behavior but not participating in it, you can give them what they really need, not what they think they want.

 Do I Need a Rooster?

-Don't forget to ask yourself, "Do I really need a rooster?"
-Sometimes they're nothing but a burden or a disappointment.
+Don’t forget to ask yourself, “Do I really need a rooster?” or “Do I have the right rooster?”
+Sometimes they’re nothing but a burden or a disappointment.
 For example, some people get a rooster to father baby chicks, but then never get around to hatching any.
 If offspring were the plan, but there aren’t going to be any, you’ve set your autopilot on a one-way trip to nowhere.